canada-ca/PCTF-CCP/assessment/digital-identity-acceptance-statement.md

 ## Verified-Login

   * Returning user is same as initial user.
-  * Returning user has exclusive control (token, key, secret, etc.)
+  * Returning user has exclusive control of token, key, secret, etc.
   * Returning user is living person.

 ## Identity-Registration